-Cheetah are so very protected due to the human factor.
-As humans push in on their preferred habitat. the Cheetah kept moving on and their numbers dwindled to near extinction.
+Cheetah is so very protected due to the human factor.
+As humans push in on their preferred habitat, the cheetahs kept moving on and their numbers dwindled to near extinction.

 The big cats of Africa are special and each extraordinary in their own right.
 Nothing tells you that you are in Africa like the sound of a lion roaring or a Leopard rasping, at night.